junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 **tl;dr**

 To execute the code and view the web-based map showcasing global population data, refer to the [**Run The Project**](#run-the-project) section of this post.
-However, if yo prefer to code alongside and understand the workings of the code, please continue reading.
+However, if you prefer to code alongside and understand the workings of the code, please continue reading.

 ## The Development Flow